sarrthak/Flag-Classifier/README.md

 # Flag-Classifier
-Uses a SVM and K Nearest Neighbor to classify flags and make predictions about test flags (Not very accurate yet).
+Uses a SVM to classify flags and make predictions about test flags.

-Some changes to the information inputted into the dataframe has led to more reasonable predictions, but not accurate predictions.
-The program should either look at more pixels or fix the color issue.
+The model makes pretty good predictions most of the time and any time it makes a mistake in identifying a flag, the prediction won't be too far off of what it should be.

+# Future Changes
+Fixing the coloring issue could help improve the accuracy of the model as it often confuses flags that have similar colors.